MudLED Setup Guide

 - Scroll down to the firmware update section.

-- Select your WiFi network from the drop-down, and enter its password (if you are not a beta tester you can ignore the ‘beta code’ box).
+- Select your WiFi network from the drop-down, and enter its password.